 Does it sound like exactly what you need?
 Then you’ll want to check out the book for yourself over on Amazon, but only if you want to get yourself a serious dose of ESL awesome in your life:

-Have your Say about these White Board Games for Kids and Adults
+White Board Games for Kids and Adults: Join the Conversation

 Did you pick up some cool things to do on a whiteboard with your students?
 We hope so!
-Leave a comment below and let us know your favourite one.
-Or, do you have another activity or game that you’d like to recommend to us.
+Leave a comment below and let us know your favorite one.
+Or, do you have another activity or game that you’d like to recommend to us?
 We’d love to hear from you.

 Also be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other English teachers, like yourself find this useful resource.